MaLoskins/DynaDash/README.md

 cp .env.example .env
 ```

-Edit the `.env` file with your settings, especially your Anthropic API key:
+Edit the `.env` file with your settings, especially your Anthropic API key (For the purposes of submission a preloaded key is provided in the submitted `.env` and `.env.example`):

 ```ini
 # Flask settings